wireframe-framework/Wireframe/README.md

 1. User requests an URL, which points to a Page on the site.
 2. ProcessWire figures out the basic requirements to fulfil the request: which page it is for, which template to use, which template file to use, etc.
-3. When the Alternate Template Filename points to the wireframe bootstrap file (wireframe.php in the /site/templates/ directory) wireframe gets bootstrapped and initiated (configured).
+3. When the Alternate Template Filename points to the Wireframe bootstrap file (wireframe.php in the /site/templates/ directory) Wireframe gets bootstrapped and initiated (configured).
-4. First wireframe checks for redirects: if a matching redirect rule is found, user is redirected to the target location instead of the Page getting rendered.
+4. First Wireframe checks for redirects: if a matching redirect rule is found, user is redirected to the target location instead of the Page getting rendered.
 5. If no redirect was found, View component gets initialized with default parameters: layout, view script, object ontaining partial paths, data arguments, and placeholders. $view API variable is